Valeriia458/IT-Project-Management-Toolkit-Templates/README.md

 ## 👩🏻‍💻 About the Author
 I am an aspiring Project Manager focused on the IT and GameDev industries.
 * [**My LinkedIn**](https://www.linkedin.com/in/valeriia-bovsunovska-aa8615312/)

+Professional project management templates and artifacts designed for IT professionals, Google PM Certificate holders, and project managers building their portfolios.

+## ✨ What's Included
+- [List the actual templates you have]
+- Project Charter
+- Risk Management Plan
+- Stakeholder Analysis
+- [Continue with what's in your repo]

+## 🎯 Who Is This For?
+- Students pursuing Google PM Certificate
+- Junior Project Managers
+- IT Professionals transitioning to PM
+- Anyone building a PM portfolio

+## 🚀 Quick Start
+[Show how to use the templates]

+## 📚 Resources
+[Link to learning materials if applicable]

+## 📄 License
+MIT - Free to use!

+## 🤝 Contributing
+Contributions welcome!
+[Add guidelines]